elixtcode/notion-zen-dashboard/README.md

 # Project: Notion Zen Dashboard

-This is a web app built using modern tools like **React**, **TypeScript**, and **Tailwind CSS**, scaffolded and iteratively developed using the **Lovable AI assistant** to streamline frontend setup and styling.
-The goal is to build an embeddable dashboard for Notion that tracks personal productivity metrics (e.g., focus time, time spent per task) in a visually appealing and responsive layout.
+This is a mobile-friendly web app built using modern tools like React, TypeScript, and Tailwind CSS.
+The initial scaffolding was assisted by AI-assisted tools to speed up the setup and styling process, but all components, logic, and refinements were developed, reviewed, and customized directly in GitHub using my own design and implementation decisions.

-While Lovable was used to assist with initial scaffolding and prompting, all code was reviewed, customized, and extended manually using my own logic and design decisions.
+The goal is to build an embeddable dashboard for Notion that tracks personal productivity metrics—such as focus time and time spent per task—in a clean, responsive, and visually engaging layout.
+This project demonstrates my ability to build real-world frontend applications with a type-safe, component-based architecture.

 ### 🔗 Live URL
 https://notion-zen-dashboard.lovable.app/